paaschpa/ordersDemo/README.md

-This is the demo application used in my ServiceStack talk at Chicago Code Camp Running version should be availabe at [ccdemo.apphb.com](http://ccdemo.apphb.com)
+This is the demo application used in my ServiceStack talk at Chicago Code Camp.
+A running version should be availabe at [ccdemo.apphb.com](http://ccdemo.apphb.com)

 **Scenario:**
 Think of it like a Starbucks.
 Orders are entered by a user (or taken by a cashier).